 Using both science and music, this project will educate the community, including thousands of young students, about Hawaiian birds and the ongoing extinction crisis faced bynative forest bird species.
 The project will culminate in a final orchestral concert with the Hawaiʻi Symphony Orchestra.
 Learn more.

-Creation of the UH Materials Science Consortium for Research and Education (UH Materials Science CoRE)
+Creation of the UH Materials Science Consortium for Research and Education (CoRE)

 To develop new multi-department academic programs and research-based learning opportunities for undergraduate students in the critically important and rapidly-evolving area of advanced materials science and engineering.
 Learn more.